techcodeshq/techcodes-challenge-3/README.md

 - At each intersection there is a fixed amount of time you'll have to wait.
 This is the `stoplightTime` field.

+**NOTE**: The times have no units!
+Don't worry about the units!
+I made a dumb mistake!!!!

 ### Schema

 ```typescript